Fit Discrete Distribution in SAS

 Finally, I Merge the Theoretical Poisson and Negative Binomial Probability Mass Functions with the original count data.
 Then I plot the count data overlaid with the fitted Poisson and Negative Binomial distribution.
 I use the VBARPARM statement because this way, I can overlay the plot with the scatterplots from the fitted PMFs.

 /* Merge The datasets for plotting. */ data PlotData(keep=count freq po negbin); merge TheoreticalPoisson TheoreticalNegBin CountMinMax; by count; freq = PERCENT/100; run; /* Overlay fitted Poisson density with original data. */ title 'Count data overlaid with fitted distributions'; proc sgplot data=PlotData noautolegend; vbarparm category=count response=freq / legendlabel='Count Data'; series x=count y=po / markers markerattrs=(symbol=circlefilled color=red) lineattrs=(color=red)legendlabel='Fitted Poisson PMF'; series x=count y=NegBin / markers markerattrs=(symbol=squarefilled color=green) lineattrs=(color=green)legendlabel='Fitted Negative Binomial PMF'; xaxis display=(nolabel); yaxis display=(nolabel); keylegend / location=inside position=NE across=1; run; title;

 Visually, both the Poisson and Negative Binomial distribution seems to fit the data quite well.
-In addition, The Negative Binomial seems to capture the skewness in the data better than the Poisson.
+In addition, The discrete Negative Binomial seems to capture the skewness in the data better than the Poisson.
 This is supported by the Goodness of Fit statistics from the Genmod Procedure, which supports the visual conclusion, that the fitted Negative Binomial is the best fit to the data.